Pyroh/Fluor/README.md

 You can choose the default mode, whenever **Fluor** runs it will activate the default mode for your keyboard's fn keys.

-**Fluor** also display the active application and its associated rule that you can change on the go.
+**Fluor** also displays the active application and its associated rule that you can change on the go.
 <img src="https://github.com/Pyroh/Fluor/blob/master/Fluor/Assets.xcassets/defaultModeTemplate.imageset/defaultModeTemplate@2x.png?raw=true" width=16pt> is the default rule and means that the application will adopt default Fluor's keyboard behaviour.

 ## Rules Editor